aidataspark/alocode/memory-bank/sdk_knowledge/openai_agents_sdk.md

 *   Pass a list of MCP server instances to `Agent(mcp_servers=[...])`.
 *   The SDK handles listing and calling tools from these servers.

+## 8. Advanced Examples & Architectural Patterns

+For complex multi-agent applications and advanced agent architectural patterns, see the companion document `openai_agents_sdk_examples.md`.
+This document contains:

+*   **Complete Multi-Agent Financial Research Application**: A sophisticated example demonstrating manager/orchestrator patterns, agent specialization, agent-as-tool patterns, structured workflows, progress tracking, and error handling.
+*   **Architectural Analysis**: Detailed explanations of when and how to use various patterns like:
+    *   Manager/Orchestrator Pattern for complex workflows
+    *   Agent Specialization for modular, maintainable systems
+    *   Agent-as-Tool Pattern for hierarchical delegation
+    *   Structured Inputs/Outputs with Pydantic models
+    *   Sequential and Parallel Execution patterns
+    *   Progress Tracking and User Feedback
+    *   Error Handling and Resilience strategies

+These examples provide production-ready patterns for building sophisticated autonomous applications with the OpenAI Agents SDK.

 This reference should be consulted by Cline when tasked with generating applications using the OpenAI Agents SDK.
+For advanced multi-agent systems, also consult `openai_agents_sdk_examples.md`.